Singulink/Singulink.Cryptography.PasswordHasher/README.md

 - Xamarin.iOS 12.16+
 - Xamarin.Android 10.0+

+## API

+You can view the API on [FuGet](https://www.fuget.org/packages/Singulink.Cryptography.PasswordHasher).
+All the functionality is exposed via the `PasswordHasher` and `PasswordHashAlgorithm` classes in the `Singulink.Cryptography` namespace.

 ## Usage

-To create a PasswordHasher you use the following constructor:
+To create a `PasswordHasher` you use the following constructor:

 ```c#
 public PasswordHasher(PasswordHashAlgorithm algorithm, int iterations, params PasswordHashAlgorithm[] legacyAlgorithms)
 ```

-The `algorithm` and `iterations` parameters specify what the "main" algorithm should be.
-The `legacyAlgorithms` parameter specifies any additional algorithms that the hasher should be capable of working with, i.e. any older hash algorithms that were substituted for the main algorithm but which the database may still utilize for hashes that have not been fully rehashed yet.
+The `algorithm` and `iterations` parameters specify what the main algorithm and total number of iterations should be.
+The `legacyAlgorithms` parameter specifies any additional algorithms that the hasher should be capable of hashing, i.e. any older hash algorithms that were upgraded to the main algorithm but which may still be present in the database until upgraded hash chains are rehashed.

 The `PasswordHasher` class contains the following primary methods: